 - Value: £97 Million

-- Awards: New London Architecture Awards - Winner 2021 Chartered Institution of Building Services Engineers (CIBSE) Building Performance Award - Winner 2020 Sustainability and Overall Winner Awards (Phase 1a) - NLA Awards 2019 The Mayor’s Award for Good Growth – London Planning Awards 2019 The Mayor’s Award for Sustainable and Environmental Planning – London Planning Awards 2019 Housing Design Award - Winner 2015 The Sunday Times British Homes Awards - Commendation 2015
+- Awards: RICS Awards - Winner 2022 Camden Design Awards - Winner 2022 Housing Design Awards - Shortlist 2022 Inside Housing Development Awards - Shortlist 2022 New London Architecture Awards - Winner 2021 Chartered Institution of Building Services Engineers (CIBSE) Building Performance Awards - Winner 2020 Sustainability and Overall Winner Awards (Phase 1a) - NLA Awards 2019 The Mayor’s Award for Good Growth – London Planning Awards 2019 The Mayor’s Award for Sustainable and Environmental Planning – London Planning Awards 2019 Housing Design Awards - Winner 2015 The Sunday Times British Homes Awards - Commendation 2015

 Hazelbury Way and Agar Grove are part of Phase 1 of the Agar Grove Estate regeneration.
 Masterplanned in collaboration with Hawkins\Brown and Grant Associates, we are creating 507 new homes for new and existing residents.
 Of these, 359 will be built to the very high Passivhaus fabric performance standard.